AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Updated :ref:`SmallBodyNavEKF` with several bug fixes.
 Removed spacecraft attitude estimation component.
 - Bug fix made to :ref:`eclipse`: Saturn, Jupiter, Uranus, and Neptune radii were incorrectly being assigned the radius of Mars.
-- Created :ref:`lambertSolver` module to solve Lambert's problem
-- Created :ref:`lambertPlanner` module to write the :ref:`lambertProblemMsgPayload` Lambert problem setup message
-- Created :ref:`lambertValidator` module to check if the solution from the :ref:`lambertSolver` module violates any constraints before a Delta-V is commanded.
-- Added :ref:`scenarioLambertSolver` scenario to illustrate the Lambert solver module package
-- Created :ref:`flybyPoint` to provide hill point reference during a flyby, and a related :ref:`scenarioFlybyPoint`.
 - Added custom planet name to :ref:`eclipse` in case the user wants to use a body not contained within the module.
 - Removed all instances of using ``unitTestSupport.np2EigenVectorXd()``, as this function is now unneeded.
 - Created a :ref:`facetSRPDynamicEffector` dynamics module to calculate the B frame SRP force and torque acting on a